Disavie/texteditor/README.md

 i forgot to add padding when scrolling in -x direction oops <br />
 also it seems like there is more flickering that there used to be ? not sure why.. <br />
 only seems to happen when typing too quickly <br />

+commit #19 <br />
+now has left padding on scroll <br />
+much better colorscheme support <br />
+less flickering on fast typing? <br />
+fixed :w :wq :e :e! :saveas commands <br />
+statusbar is now 2 high, will allow me to display more shit <br />
+is more supportive for adding seperate windows in the future <br />
+restructured some code <br />
+weenor <br />